Juhannuspukki/rtl/content/ed-visa/_index.md

 weight: 2
 title: ED Visa
 subtitle: Stay in Thailand for up to 14 months!
-textContent: At Rak Thai Langauge Scool, you can get a Non-immigrant Education Visa, which allows you to stay in Thailand while studying the Thai language.
+textContent: At Rak Thai Language School, you can get a Non-immigrant Education Visa, which allows you to stay in Thailand while studying the Thai language.
 Contact us to find out more, we will help with any paperwork!
 durationTitle: ED Visa and extensions
 durationCards:
     - title: Basic studies